-The Victorian Behavioural Insights Unit wanted to understand the realities of information sharing in our court system.
+The Victorian Behavioural Insights Unit wanted to how people experience the exchange of information in the court system.

 Information sharing in our courts can be complex.
 Significant amounts of information need to be exchanged amongst many stakeholders.